Lucy Robins Lang: Biography

-Lang was born on March 30, 1884 in Kyiv, Ukraine and grew up in Korostyshev.
+Lang was born on March 30, 1884, in Kyiv, Ukraine and grew up in Korostyshev.
 Lang's paternal grandfather was a rabbi in Kyiv and was known as Reb Chiam the Hospitable.
 Lang's father went to America ahead of the family.
-The family moved to the United States when Lang was nine and they lived for a short time in the Lower East Side of New York City before settling in Chicago.
+The family moved to the United States when Lang was nine and they lived for a short time on the Lower East Side of New York City before settling in Chicago.
 She began to work in a cigar factory, where she was a good enough worker to make $20 a week.
 She also helped take care of her four younger siblings after work.
 Lang learned English at night school.
 She was also invited to start attending an anarchist study group.
 Lang also attended programs at Hull House and Jane Addams was a big influence on her life.
 Addams even asked her to work as an assistant dance instructor for Hull House.

 When she was 16, she married Bob Robins and the couple set up their marriage as a "limited contract that either party could renew or break."
 The couple moved to New York City, partly because Lang's family strongly disapproved of the marriage.
 She and her husband met Emma Goldman in 1905 and both were involved in helping create the Free Speech League.
 The couple would also follow Goldman to California, where they lived in an anarchist commune.
 They also opened a vegetarian restaurant.
 Lang and her husband briefly separated, still viewing their marriage as a limited contract.
 The separation was considered "scandalous" and there was gossip printed about them in the newspapers in San Francisco.
 They stayed married for twenty years after their short separation.
 Lang also designed and used an "auto-house" which combined a portable printing press with a house trailer.
 Lang and her husband would travel the United States using the auto-house and complete printing jobs wherever they stopped.
 Lang, who was "mechanically inclined," drove the vehicle, which they called the Adventurer.

 In 1916, Lang was involved in working on Tom Mooney's case to support his innocence.
 She was very involved in his defense case and used her connections with the Chicago labor movement to build political clout to secure Mooney's freedom.
-Lang and others created a labor defense committee to petition New York's Governor Charles Seymour Whitman in order to stop the extradition of Alexander Berkman.
+Lang and others created a labor defense committee to petition New York Governor Charles Seymour Whitman to stop the extradition of Alexander Berkman.
 It was believed that Berkman would not get a fair trial if he was extradited to San Francisco.
-In the end, the efforts of Lang and more than 200 labor leaders who helped petition Governor Whitman ensured that Berkman was not extradited.
+In the end, the efforts of Lang and more than 200 labor leaders who helped petition Whitman ensured that Berkman was not extradited.